peter88213/mdnovel/README.md

 This is a variant of the [novelibre](https://github.com/peter88213/novelibre) novel writing application.

-## Note

-This program is primarily a proof of concept.
-See the development details in the [mdnovel features project](https://github.com/users/peter88213/projects/17/views/2).

 ## Features

 - With *mdnovel*, extensive novels can be broken down into **parts, chapters, and sections**.